 Trustees are clear that this is a once in a lifetime transformational opportunity to effect meaningful change in Tauranga and the Western Bay of Plenty.

-As Trustees, we encourage those who are eligible to make submissions so that we can understand how Consumers feel about the proposal.
 We will listen openly to your feedback during the consultation process.
 The Board will respect the wishes of Consumers.

 Natalie Bridges, Paul Tustin, Ron Scott, Bill Holland (Chair), Amanda Sutcliffe, Pete Blackwell